jaspector

 • 603-788-3391 (Land Use Coordinator) (phone)

-Do I need a building permit in Town of Lancaster, NH?
+01 Do I need a building permit in Lancaster, NH?

 Any construction or demolition changing the property footprint; work costing $3,500 or more.

-How do I apply for a building permit in Town of Lancaster, NH?
+02 How do I apply for a building permit in Lancaster, NH?

-What work is exempt from building permits in Town of Lancaster, NH?
+03 What work is exempt from building permits in Lancaster, NH?

+Not all construction work requires a permit in Lancaster, NH.
 The following work is generally exempt: Roof replacement; Window replacement; Siding replacement; Painting; Work not changing property footprint and costing under $3,500.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Lancaster, NH?
+04 How do I schedule a building inspection in Lancaster, NH?